 - If necessary, call your current provider to cancel coverage.
 You may be responsible for an early cancellation fee.

 Accidents happen.
 And if you’re not careful, they could cost you significant insurance premium spikes.
-The impact of an accident on your rates depends a lot on who’s at fault, previous driving record and your insurer’s accident forgiveness policy.
+The impact of an accident on your rates depends a lot on who’s at fault, your previous driving record and your insurer’s accident forgiveness policy.

-Common questions about car insurance after an accident
+Questions about car insurance after an accident

 Ask an Expert